The indoor grow light technological revolution is racing forward, and that’s great news for marijuana growers.

 I firmly believed marijuana industry folklore that said you need blue-white light for grow phase and orange-red light for bloom phase.

 Testing is the only way you can really know for sure.
 We procured test models of white-light LED grow lights from an American company called NextLight.
-They offer several models but the one we tested first was the NextLight Core.
+We tested the NextLight Core, and the Mega.

-The spectral output from this light pumps heavy doses of blue, green and red, instead of the usual grow light that has ample blue and/or red, but hardly any green or other transitional colors.
+The spectral output from the Core pumps heavy doses of blue, green and red, instead of the usual grow light that has ample blue and/or red, but hardly any green or other transitional colors.

 NextLight told us their 190-watt flat-array, aluminum-housed, ultra-thin, ultra-light grow light can be used from seedling or clone all the way to flower with better results than using any other type of grow lighting.